coppertop-bones/coppertop-bones/README.md

 ## coppertop-bones - partial functions, multiple-dispatch and pipeline style for Python

-Coppertop provides a bones-style aggregation manipulation experience in Python via the following:
+Coppertop provides an alternative programming experience in Python via the following:

 * partial (application of) functions
 * multiple-dispatch
 * piping syntax
-* data focussed type system with atoms, intersections, unions, products, exponentials, overloads and type schemas thus allowing Python to be a library implementation language for bones
 * an embryonic [core library](https://github.com/coppertop-bones/dm/tree/main/src/dm) of common functions

 <br>

 ### Partial (application of) functions

-By decorating a function with @coppertop (and importing _) we can easily create partial functions, for example:
+By decorating a function with @coppertop (and importing _) we can create partial functions, for example:

 syntax: `f(_, a)` -> `f(_)`  \
 where `_` is used as a sentinel place-holder for arguments yet to be confirmed (TBC)